Pythonchic/vanilla-tweaks/README.md

-# Vanilla Revival — Source code
+# Vanilla Tweaks — Source code

 **Philosophy:** give a second life to the forgotten mechanics of vanilla Minecraft.